the-turing-way/the-turing-way/book/website/foreword/community.md

 _The Turing Way_ book has been co-authored by more than 450 diverse contributors and utilised by different groups of individuals who are researchers, educators, learners, policymakers, government employees and industry professionals.

-Our community members and general audience includes, but are not limited to, undergrad students, PhD researchers, postdocs, software engineers, project leaders, team coordinators, community managers, data stewards, librarians, data science educators, open science practitioners and more.
+Our community members and general audience includes, but are not limited to, researchers, students, data scientist, software engineers, project leaders, team coordinators, community managers, data stewards, librarians, data science educators, open science practitioners and more.

 As of June 2024, _The Turing Way_ community has been joined by more than 1000 members, who engage via GitHub, Slack Workspace and a range of community events.
 The book itself has 6000+ monthly users worldwide.